vyperlang/titanoboa/docs/source/test.rst

-Profiling Functionality
+Gas Profiling Functionality
 -----------------------

-Titanoboa has native call profiling tools that store and generate statistics for contract calls.
-If enabled, call gas costs are stored in a global `boa.env._cached_call_profiles` dictionary.
-Subsequent calls from the same method in a contract get appended to the appropriate `Contract.method` key.
-To enable, tests can be decorated with `@pytest.mark.call_profile`.
+Titanoboa has native gas profiling tools that store and generate statistics upon calling a contract.
+When enabled, gas costs are stored per call in global `boa.env._cached_call_profiles` and `boa.env._cached_line_profiles` dictionaries.
+To enable, tests can be decorated with `@pytest.mark.profile`.

 .. code-block:: python

-    @pytest.mark.call_profile
+    @pytest.mark.profile
     def test_profile():

         source_code = """